Foxunderground/Signal-Themes/README.md

 This was inspired by the work of [CapnSparrow](https://github.com/CapnSparrow/signal-desktop-themes) Credits to them for finding an appropriate way to allow the modifications required to change the layout of the Signal app.

+## Licence
+The details can be found in the Licence file